tedneward/Azgaarnoth/Creatures/Berbalang.md

 Pursuit of knowledge drives everything berbalangs do.
 Although they mostly learn their secrets from the dead, they aren't above spying on the living to take knowledge from them as well.
 A berbalang can create a spectral duplicate of itself and send the duplicate out to gather information on other planes by watching places where the gods and their servants gather.
 When a berbalang is perceiving its environment through its duplicate, its actual body is unconscious and can't protect itself.
 Thus, a berbalang typically uses its duplicate for only a short time before returning its consciousness to its body.

 The knowledge that berbalangs accumulate makes them great sources of information for powerful people traveling the planes.
 Berbalangs ignore petitioners, however, unless they come bearing a choice secret or the bones of a particularly interesting creature.
-Some githyanki have been able to strike deals with the creatures, using berbalangs to spy on their enemies and to watch over their cr�ches on the Material Plane.
+Some githyanki have been able to strike deals with the creatures, using berbalangs to spy on their enemies and to watch over their creches on the Material Plane.

 >### Berbalang
 >*Medium Aberration, Typically Neutral Evil*